malabudi/Fawakeh/README.md

 # Deployment Doc
+## Be sure the API and Database is running first
 ## Install the Latest Version of Unity
 ## Install Visual Studio
 ## Clone the github repo
 ## Open the folder through unity hub
-## The game will be loaded once opened through unity hub, simply hit start in the top center.
+## The game will be loaded once opened through unity hub
-## Be sure the API and Database is running first
+## Open the scenes folder under project
+## double click the menu scene
+## press play on the top center